AkankshaSharma2493/FetchRewards-DataEngg-Challenge/README.md

 Created a web app using Flask web framework that allows users to input 2 texts and generates a Cosine Similarity score between 0 and 1.

 # Considerations while building solution
->Do you count punctuation or only words?
+Do you count punctuation or only words?
 >> I included only words and removed all punctuations as I did not want their presence to affect similarity score.
 Example, "Surprise!" and "Surprised..." should >>have same impact on similarity score despite difference in punctuation.

-> Which words should matter in the similarity comparison?
+Which words should matter in the similarity comparison?
 >> The commonly occuring stop words are removed as they misrepresent similarity score by inadvertently increasing it.

-> Do you care about the ordering of words?
+Do you care about the ordering of words?
 >> For this particular challenge, I did not take into account the ordering of words as

-> What metric do you use to assign a numerical value to the similarity?
+What metric do you use to assign a numerical value to the similarity?

-> What type of data structures should be used?

-# Metric
-Cosine similarity takes the angle between two non-zero vectors and calculates the cosine of that angle, and this value is known as the similarity between the two vectors.
+>> I used Cosine similarity that takes the angle between two non-zero vectors and calculates the cosine of that angle, which is known as the similarity between the two vectors.
 This similarity score ranges from 0 to 1, with 0 being the lowest (the least similar) and 1 being the highest (the most similar).

+What type of data structures should be used?
+>> I used "list" in form of nested lists, list comprehension for text processing and for storing stop words, "sets" to calculate document frequency, "dictionaries" to store tf-idf values.

+# How to execute?